salleban/Log/README.md

 - Aiheessa käsitellään kuinka kuinka jo valmiiksi huikea ohjelma olisi, jos sen voisi integroida omille verkkosivuilla ja opettaa ohjelmalle eri variaatioita.
 - GPTChat ohjelman vaikutuksia ja kuinka tämä ensimatkaaja saa myös syötettyä muita ideoita kehittäjien mieleen ja kuinka hyödyntää ja parannella ohjelmaa.
 - Näkymä yritys maailmassa.

-Kommentti:
-"How to approach building ChatGPT like chatbot for business application, to help users who do not like reading documentation?
-How much more precise the documentation should be, so chatbot would be actually useful?
-Is it possible to teach chatbot by having sessions with users who are experts of the application, so bot could gather required information from them?"

 Lähde: https://pub.towardsai.net/build-chatgpt-like-chatbots-with-customized-knowledge-for-your-websites-using-simple-programming-f393206c6626